Compliance

 Mistake 1: Assuming "Small Business Exception"

-Solution: Calculate applicability based on actual metrics
+Calculate applicability based on actual metrics (consumer counts, revenue from data sales).

 Mistake 2: Ignoring Third-Party Data Sharing